docker-library/docs/influxdb/content.md

       %%IMAGE%%:1.8 -config /root/influxdb/influxdb.conf
 ```

-To upgrade this deployment to 2.x, first decide if you'd like to keep using custom paths, or use the 2.x defaults.
-If you decide to use the defaults, you'd stop the running 1.x container, then run:
+To upgrade this deployment to InfluxDB 2.x, first decide if you'd like to keep using custom paths, or use the InfluxDB 2.x defaults.
+If you decide to use the defaults, you'd stop the running InfluxDB 1.x container, then run:

 ```console
 $ docker run -p 8086:8086 \